Masterminds/glide/README.md

 work and lots of extra space in your VCS.
 There may also be unforeseen errors ([see an example](https://github.com/mattfarina/golang-broken-vendor)).

-#### Q: How do I import settings from GPM, Godep, or gb?
+#### Q: How do I import settings from GPM, Godep, gom or gb?

 There are two parts to importing.

-1. If a package you import has configuration for GPM, Godep, or gb Glide will recursively install the dependencies automatically.
+1. If a package you import has configuration for GPM, Godep, gom or gb Glide will recursively install the dependencies automatically.
-2. If you would like to import configuration from GPM, Godep, or gb to Glide see the `glide import` command.
+2. If you would like to import configuration from GPM, Godep, gom or gb to Glide see the `glide import` command.
 For example, you can run `glide import godep` for Glide to detect the projects Godep configuration and generate a `glide.yaml` file for you.